MTstateIntroStats/IntroStatTextbook/docs/06-inference-num.md

 A simulation-based test will identify whether the differences seen in the box plot below could plausibly have happened just by chance variability.
 As before, we will simulate the variability in sample statistics under the assumption that the null hypothesis is true.
-In this study, the null hypothesis is that average difference in tire tread wear between Brand A and Brand B tires is zero.
-Taking the order of differences to be Brand A $-$ Brand B, we express the hypotheses as follows.
+In this study, the null hypothesis is that average difference in tire tread wear between Smooth Turn and Quick Spin tires is zero.
+Taking the order of differences to be Smooth Turn $-$ Quick Spin, we express the hypotheses as follows.

-* $H_0: \mu_d = 0$, the true mean difference in tread wear between Brand A and Brand B (A $-$ B) is equal to zero.
+* $H_0: \mu_d = 0$, the true mean difference in tire tread remaining after 1,000 miles between Smooth Turn and Quick Spin (Smooth Turn $-$ Quick Spin) tires is equal to zero.
-* $H_A: \mu_d > 0$, the true mean difference in tread wear between Brand A and Brand B (A $-$ B) is greater than zero.
+* $H_A: \mu_d > 0$, the true mean difference in tire tread remaining after 1,000 miles between Smooth Turn and Quick Spin (Smooth Turn $-$ Quick Spin) tires is greater than zero.

 To simulate the null distribution of mean differences in tread wear, we will implement the same method used in Section \@ref(one-mean-null-boot) using a shifted bootstrap distribution.